-How do you connect a computer or laptop to a sound system in a church?
+How to connect a computer to a church sound system?
 The connection depends on why you want to connect your computer.
 You may want to connect the laptop to play audio files through the PA system, or you may want to connect a computer to record sound.
 With both options, you need the right cables and possibly computer software.

 Connecting the Laptop to the PA to Play Audio